alinecavalca/machinemoo/docs/moo.md

 ## Usage Tips

-* Random Weights method is slow for many objectives but finds the optimal solution.
+* MOLA can handle many objectives and suboptimal solutions.
-* MONISE method is better in some cases but only is limit to handle with convex problem.
+* MONISE works with many objectives but is limit to handle with convex problem.
+* Random Weights finds the optimal and suboptimal solution but is slow for many objectives.